linc/nitro-porter/README.md

 ### Add support for a new source

-To support a new forum source, copy "sample_package.php", rename it to your platform, put it in the `packages` folder, and follow its inline documentation.
+To support a new forum source, copy "src/Package/Example.php", rename it to your platform, and follow its inline documentation.
 Document and test it thoroughly, including noting shortcuts taken or potential future improvements.
 Send us a pull request when it's ready!